 Filter collection and processing

-Local operators at each field site—in many cases a park ranger, firefighter or rancher—inspect the samplers and exchange filters weekly, shipping all exposed filters back to AQRC every three weeks.
-Each month, the program’s 170 field sites generate about 7,000 filters, which are processed in AQRC’s laboratories by two full-time staff plus about a dozen UC Davis students working part-time.
+Local operators at each field site—in many cases a park ranger, firefighter, or rancher—inspect the samplers and exchange filters weekly, shipping all exposed filters back to AQRC every three weeks.
+Each month, the program’s 160 field sites generate about 7,000 filters, which are processed in AQRC’s laboratories by staff members and a dozen UC Davis students working part-time.

 Until 2013, AQRC staff visited each of the IMPROVE aerosol samplers annually to conduct routine maintenance and calibration, make repairs and install equipment upgrades.
 With recent budget cuts, visits now take place every two years.